 I was surprised by how little is known in the region about how the Burren Way was developed.
 However, Mr. Hogan advised I talk with Mr. Gerard Kennedy of Corofin, a long-time community activist and a former employee of Clare Local Development Company responsible for the County Clare EU Leader rural development programs.
 Mr. Kennedy was very helpful in explaining to me how the Burren Way first came about some forty years ago and how it has developed since.
 The Burren Way preceded the National Waymarked Ways initiative and the National Trails office.

 In the 1970’s The Shannon Development Corporation initiated a range of regional development program for counties Clare and Limerick and parts of two other counties.
-These included development of the Shannon Airport as an international destination and significant tourism infrastructure in Mid-West of Ireland, including, in the mid-1970’s, development of the first of several iterations of the Burren Way, from Lainch to Ballyvaughan.
+These included development of the Shannon Airport as an international destination and significant tourism infrastructure in Mid-West of Ireland, including, in the mid-1970’s, development of the first of several iterations of the Burren Way, from Lahinch to Ballyvaughan.
 Mr. Kennedy points out that there will be much more detailed information available in the archives of the Shannon Development Corporation, wherever these might be located.

-Mr. Kennedy was involved with a group that signposted the walk on existing traditional footpaths and on lesser used roads from Ballyvaughan to , but which did not have the authority or tools necessary to secure formal permissive access agreements from local landowners.
+Mr. Kennedy was involved with a group that signposted the walk on existing traditional footpaths and on lesser used roads from Ballyvaughan to Lahinch, but which did not have the authority or tools necessary to secure formal permissive access agreements from local landowners.
 Over time some informal landowner permissions were revoked leaving no choice but to abandon parts of the off-road path and move them onto local roads, including the sections along the Cliffs of Moher.
 Thus the trail in its initial form was in existence, but not in a wholly satisfactory way.

 In 1996, during the time the National Waymarked Ways were being developed nationally, Mr. Kennedy and others involved with Leader Program contacted people in the communities between Ballyvaughan and Corofin about extending the trail.
 Again, the majority of this new stretch of the trail was confined to roads due to challenges in securing permission from landowners.
 Around 2000 the initial part of the Burren Way was still managed by Shannon Development Corporation, and the newer section from Ballyvaughan to Corofin was directed by a separate group.